TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 The first part is related to linking.
 It defines if an alias can be used for linking to this page.
 This is not related to speaking URLs.
-If you define "foo" as an alias, the can be called up using `http://www.mysite.com/index.php?id=foo`.
-A default target for calling this page can also defined, as well as a specific protocol.
+If you define "foo" as an alias, the page can be called up using `http://www.mysite.com/index.php?id=foo`.
+A default target for calling this page can also be defined, as well as a specific protocol.

 The caching part lets you define a specific cache duration for this page or disable the cache entirely for this page (something which you should avoid).
 All pages which have the same cache tag will have their cache deleted when the cache is flushed using that given tag.
-Note however that this is not used by TYPO3 CMS be default, but may be used by extensions.
+Note however that this is not used by TYPO3 CMS by default, but may be used by extensions.

 The language part overrides the default behaviour of translations.